Dilano van 't Hoff: 2022

 For 2022, van 't Hoff competed in the Formula Regional European Championship for the full season with MP Motorsport.
 A shoulder injury forced him to undergo an operation during the season, causing van 't Hoff to miss several weekends.
 When he returned, he managed to score a podium at Barcelona, which helped him to 19th in the standings.
-Later it would be revealed that van 't Hoff had been driving the car effectively one-handed, as the original surgery had caused complications, with a loose plate and broken screws forcing him to undergo a second surgery during the winter.
+It would later be revealed that van 't Hoff had been driving the car effectively one-handed, as the original surgery had caused complications, with a loose plate and broken screws forcing him to undergo a second surgery during the winter.

 2023

 Van 't Hoff returned to FRECA with MP Motorsport for the 2023 season.
 Before the Spa weekend, van 't Hoff had scored two points finishes, taking a best result of seventh at Imola.

 Death

 On 1 July 2023, van 't Hoff died in a multi-car crash in a Formula Regional European Championship (FRECA) race at Spa-Francorchamps in heavy rain.
 The multi-car crash, which occurred at the exit of Raidillon, just before the Kemmel straight, also involved Joshua Dufek, Adam Fitzgerald, Enzo Scionti, and Tim Tramnitz.

 Van 't Hoff lost control entering the Kemmel straight, before being struck on the side by Fitzgerald's car.
 A minute of silence was observed at the 24 Hours of Spa race that weekend, along with the coinciding Austrian Grand Prix.
 Many people in the motorsport community paid respect to van 't Hoff.

 Lance Stroll said that the accident was unnecessary and called for changes to the Spa-Francorchamps circuit, referencing the fatal accident of Anthoine Hubert at the same corner in 2019.
 Max Verstappen joined him in calling the accident "sad and unnecessary" but stopped short of blaming the circuit's design, saying "it is easy to blame the track but looking at how wet it was and these kind of things we have to look at it for the future to look at what we can do better to protect drivers".